 Next, fit the pillow cover to the width of the pillow.
 I needed to take off about 3/4″ at each side of the fabric to get the right width.

 Then, sew these seams on the right and left sides of the fabric and trim.
 Again, you could use your serger or finish the edges, but it wasn’t a big deal for me.

 Finishing Up Your DIY Envelope Fold Pillowcase

-Lastly, unbutton the buttons to allow you to turn the envelope pillow cover back right side out.
-Then, slip in the pillow form.
+Last, unbutton the buttons to allow you to turn the envelope pillow cover back right side out.

 You’ve sewn your own DIY envelope pillowcase by repurposing an old shirt.

 And here’s the back, where you’ll notice its smooth fabric finish.